jassielof/typst-fontawesome/README.md

 A Typst library for Font Awesome icons through the desktop fonts.

 p.s.
-The library is based on the Font Awesome 6 desktop fonts (v6.6.0)
+The library is based on the Font awesome 7desktop fonts (v6.6.0)

 ## Usage

 ### Install the fonts

-You can download the fonts from the official website: https://fontawesome.com/download
+You can download the fonts from the official website: <https://fontawesome.com/download>

 After downloading the zip file, you can install the fonts depending on your OS.